 Your William & Mary Dining Team is dedicated to sustainability.
 We know we can all work together to make a positive impact right here at William & Mary.
-In addition to the many initiatives we take on as a company, we have implemented the following programs specific to William & Mary.
+We plan initiatives around both company-wide goals and W&M Sustainability goals, and we have more information here about many of these initiatives.

-W&M Dining has formed a partnership with a Kelrae Farms, a local family farm in Toano, VA.
-As part of this partnership, dining interns and other student volunteers visit the farm three times a week to learn about sustainable agriculture and plant, tend, and harvest produce.
+W&M Dining has formed a partnership with a Kelrae Farm, a local family farm in Toano, VA (http://kelraefarm.com/).
+As part of this partnership, dining interns and student volunteers visit the farm frequently to learn about sustainable agriculture and plant, tend, and harvest produce.
 Produce grown on the farm is then brought back to W&M dining halls and served to students.
 This initiative is helping increase education about local food within the W&M community and connect the campus with a source of fresh, local, student-grown food.
-Be sure to look for the tractor logo on the menus in the dining hall to track the produce coming from the farm!

-Learn more about our newest sustainability initiative in Commons Dining Hall.
-In a partnership with W&M Sustainability, W&M Dining received a Green Fee to create our very own hydroponics wall.
-There are eight PVC-pipe-based hydroponic walls in the Commons, which grow lettuce & herbs for Commons in an innovative way.This is maintained by W&M Dining Sustainability Interns, along with our culinary staff.
+In a partnership with W&M Sustainability, W&M Dining received a Green Fee Grant to obtain our very own hydroponics walls from Opcom Farms (https://www.opcomfarm.com/pagenew).
+These are maintained by W&M Dining Sustainability Interns, along with our culinary staff.
 W&M Dining brings foods directly from our hydroponics wall to your plate!

 Want to get involved?

 Hydroponics shifts consist of tasks ranging from planting seeds, to checking nutrient levels, to harvesting plants, to cleaning walls, and more.
-Sign Up Here.
+Sign up coming soon!